FrankNPC/bitryon-logging-examples/bitryon-logging-integration-java-spring-example/README.md

  - 2, configuration. see the explains in src/*/resource/application.xml, configure logger and app-node.
     -  import AutoConfigurationBitryonLogger.class to declare default Logging.
+    -  If there is no configs from spring, it will go to LoggerFactory and bitryon_logger.properties to get the LoggerProvider as fallback

  - 3, configure http client by adding LoggingHttpClientHeaderWriterInterceptor to write header HTTP_HEADER_STEP_LOG_ID(X-Step-Log-Id), so the next app/service/web-server can pick it up.
 See [UserServiceSubscriber](https://github.com/FrankNPC/bitryon-logging-examples/blob/master/bitryon-logging-integration-java-spring-example/src/main/java/io/bitryon/example/web/config/UserServiceSubscriber.java)